infeeeee/kimai2-cmd/README.md

 ## Installation

 Download executable from [releases](https://github.com/infeeeee/kimai2-cmd/releases/latest).
-Standalone executable, no installation required
+Standalone executable, no installation required.

+You have to create an API password for your username on your Kimai installation.
+In Kimai: User menu (Top right corner) -> User profile -> API

 ### Notes on Windows